krisek/audioloader/README.md

 ## Navigation bar
 When you visit the site for the first time, you land on the dash.
-But before looking at this in detail, let's have a look on the navigation bar.
+But before looking the dash in detail, let's have a look on the navigation bar.

-The first icon opens the directory view.
-The second one is to open the dash.
+The first icon on the left side opens the directory view.
+The second opens the dash.
 In the middle you see the title of the currently playing song and the various media controls (if there's anything playing).
 On the left side you see a search bar: it needs minimum four characters to start searching.

 ### Settings
 The gear button opens the settings dialog.